k4dm3l/Acamica-DelilahResto/README.md

 This README.md will guide you on how to install and use this API with simple steps.

-NOTE: You can find the specification of the **OpenAPI** in [Open API Docs](https://app.swaggerhub.com/apis/maurolonmartin/DelilahAcamica/1.0.0).
+NOTE: You can find the specification of the **OpenAPI** in swagger aplication [Open API Docs](https://app.swaggerhub.com/apis/maurolonmartin/DelilahAcamica/1.0.0).

 ## Installation and initialization